prebid/prebid.github.io/dev-docs/modules/pubCommonId.md

 #### Step 1: Bundle the module code

-Follow the basic build instructions on the Github repo's main README.
+Follow the basic build instructions on the GitHub repo's main README.
 To include the module, an additional option must be added to the the gulp build command:

 {% highlight bash %}
 gulp build --modules=pubCommonId,bidAdapter1,bidAdapter2